George Dalton (1926-1991) Papers

 Abstract

-Economist George Dalton's papers fill 59 boxes spanning the period 1945-1991.
+The papers of economist George Dalton (a member of the faculty of Northwestern University) fill 59 boxes spanning the period 1945-1991.
 Most of the material dates from 1960 to 1991.
-The papers are organized in five main categories: biographical materials, education files, correspondence, teaching files, and publications.
-Small amounts of material are arranged under the headings research files and papers presented before professional organizations.
-Within each category the files are arranged alphabetically by folder title unless stated otherwise.
+The papers contain biographical materials, education files, correspondence, teaching files, and publications, research files, and papers presented before professional organizations.

 Method of Acquisition